ivan-tkatchev/tab/README.md

 There are four basic atomic types:

-* `Int`, a signed integer.
-(Equivalent to a `long` in `C`.)
+* **Int**, a signed integer.
+(Equivalent to a `long` in C.)
-* `UInt`, an unsigned integer.
-(Equivalent to an `unsigned long` in `C`.)
+* **UInt**, an unsigned integer.
+(Equivalent to an `unsigned long` in C.)
-* `Real`, a floating-point number.
-(Equivalent to a `double` in `C`.)
+* **Real**, a floating-point number.
+(Equivalent to a `double` in C.)
-* `String`, a string, stored as a byte array.
+* **String**, a string, stored as a byte array.

 There are also four structured types:

-* `Tuple`, a sequence of several values of (possibly) different types.
+* **Tuple**, a sequence of several values of (possibly) different types.
 The number of values and their types cannot change at runtime.
-* `Array`, an array of values.
+* **Array**, an array of values.
 Elements can be added and removed at runtime, but the type of all of the values is the same and cannot change.
-* `Map`, a hash map (associative array) from values to values.
+* **Map**, a hash map (associative array) from values to values.
 Like with the array, elements can be added and removed, but the type of keys and values cannot change.
-* `Sequence`, a.k.a. "lazy list" or "generator".
+* **Sequence**, a.k.a. "lazy list" or "generator".
 A sequence doesn't store any values, but will generate a new element in the sequence each time is asked to.
 As with arrays, all generated elements are of the same time.

-Types can be composed together in complex ways.
-Thus, you cannot mix integers and strings in an array, but you can store pairs of strings and integers.
+Structures can be composed together in complex ways.
+So, for example, you cannot mix integers and strings in an array, but you can store pairs of strings and integers.
 (A pair is a tuple of two elements.)

 When output, each element of an array, map or sequence is output on its own line, even when nested inside some other structure.
-The elements of a tuple are printed separated by a tab character, `\\t`.
+The elements of a tuple are printed separated by a tab character, `\t`.

 (So, for example, a printed sequence of arrays of strings looks exactly the same as a sequence of strings.)